John Sargent Pillsbury Jr.: Political and community activities

 Pillsbury ran for the office of Governor of Minnesota in 1966, an office held by his great-granduncle some 90 years before.
-He was defeated by Harold LeVander in the Republican primary.
+The Republican Party held an internal race for who the party's endorsement in the primary would be.
+Harold LeVander defeated Pillsbury after sixteen ballots.
+Pillsbury then withdrew from the race.
 Governor Levander appointed him to the Compensation Review Board, in existence between 1971 and 1973.
 The board, which was chaired by Pillsbury, made recommendations on compensation of state employees.

 A member of the Pillsbury family had been on the board of the Minneapolis Symphony Orchestra since 1907, four years after its founding.
 The orchestra changed its name to the Minnesota Orchestra in 1968, and on January 1, 1972, John S. Pillsbury became chairman of its board.
 Throughout its history, even during the Eugene Ormandy and Antal Dorati eras, the orchestra did not have its own concert hall.
 Its performances were principally given in the cavernous but problematic Northrup Auditorium at the University of Minnesota.
 The board decided to build a home for the orchestra.
 Pillsbury was involved in virtually all aspects of the new Orchestra Hall: negotiating a complex arrangement to obtain land, provide a parking ramp, and build the hall adjacent to a new plaza on Nicollet Mall; fundraising, stewardship of investments, negotiating recording contracts and labor agreements, scheduling, touring, and publicity.
 The hall's architecture was modern rather than traditional, but its acoustics were highly praised.

 Pillsbury served on the boards of The Pillsbury Company, Boise Cascade, Northwestern Bell Telephone Company, Northwestern National Bank and its successor Northwestern Bancorporation (now Wells Fargo), and Wells Fargo Mortgage and Equity Trust.

 He was a founding director of Twin Cities Public Television, and chaired the Minneapolis Community Chest, a forerunner to the United Way.

 John Pillsbury was among a group of parents who organized the Orono School District in 1949, and was elected to its school board in 1951.
 He also was a trustee of the University of Minnesota Foundation.
 His interests were not limited to academic education; Pillsbury also was a member of the board of the Dunwoody Institute, a two-year vocational college for "the useful trades and crafts".

 In 1966, the University of Minnesota Law School honored Pillsbury with its "Outstanding Achievement Award" for his contributions to "law, business, and politics, as well as fine arts, education, and health and social research", and for his work as "first president of the University Community Development Corporation".